The Truth About Pickle Juice and Heartburn: Separating Fact from Fiction

 What Causes Heartburn?

 Heartburn occurs when stomach acid flows back up into the esophagus, causing a painful burning sensation in the chest.
-This common symptom of acid reflux and gastroesophageal reflux disease (GERD) can be triggered by various factors, including stress, spicy or acidic foods, and overeating.
+This common symptom of acid reflux and gastroesophageal reflux disease (GERD) can be triggered by various factors, including:

 The Connection Between Pickle Juice and Heartburn